brainstormforce/wp-spectra/README.md

 ## Changelog ##

+### x.x.x ###
+* New: Introducing a Quick Action Bar - Keep all your essential Spectra blocks right at your fingertips!

 ### 2.11.3 - MONDAY, 8th JANUARY 2024 ###
 * Feature: Transform to - Added transform to option from Core Media & Text to Spectra Image.
 * Feature: Transform to - Added transform to option from Core Buttons to Spectra Buttons.